Troubleshoot LDAP Server Integration Errors

 - If using LDAPS or LDAP with TLS, the hostname you entered must match the hostname used in your LDAP server's public SSL certificate's subject name or the DNS component of its alternate subject name.

-- For example, if the certificate is issued to support.example.com and the hostname you entered is remote.example.com, the connection will fail because the server does not know that support.example.com is the same site as remote.example.com.
+- For example, if the certificate is issued to support.example.com and the hostname you entered is support.example.com, the connection will fail because the server does not know that support.example.com is the same site as support.example.com.

 - In this case, you must change the hostname entered on the configuration page.

 - You can use a wildcard certificate to certify multiple subdomains of the same site.
-For example, *.example.com would certify both support.example.com and remote.example.com.
+For example, *.example.com would certify both support.example.com and support.example.com.